Create a bar chart

-Click on the “Settings” button at the bottom left of the graph to alter the graph and achieve your desired aesthetic.
+Click on the Settings button at the bottom left of the chart to see all our tools:

-You can add a goal line that specifies where you want numbers to be and Metabase can notify you when the graph raises or drops to that goal.
-In Figure 8 we add a goal line at 5000 and name it “Sales Goal.”
+In the Settings > Display section, we can add a goal line that specifies where we want the values to be and Metabase can alert us when the values exceed (or drop below) that goal.
+In figure 3, we add a goal line at 5500 and name it

-Here you can specify how you want your table organized.
+Here we can specify how we want our table organized.

 Y-axis gives three options:

-With the show line and marks options you can change the way the categories and quantities are represented on each axis.
+With the Show lines and marks options we can change the way the categories and quantities are represented on each axis.
 The options for the y-axis are hide and show, while the x-axis has several more: